olexandr17/kottans/README.md

 # kottans
-Test tasks for C# cources from Kottans
+Test tasks for C# cources from Kottans.
-Both projects created in VisualStudio 2013
+Both projects created in VisualStudio 2013.